ssvlabs/ssv/docs/specs/NETWORKING.md

   bytes operator_id      = 2 [(gogoproto.nullable) = true];
   // node_type is the type of the authenticating node uint64 node_type       = 3 [(gogoproto.nullable) = false];
-  // execution_node is the eth1 node used by the node string execution_node  = 4; // TBD: actual value
+  // execution_node is the "name/version" of the eth1 node used by the node
+  string execution_node  = 4; // TBD: actual value
-  // consesnsus_node is the eth2 node used by the node string consesnsus_node = 5; // TBD: actual value
+  // consensus_node is the "name/version" of the eth2 node used by the node
+  string consesnsus_node = 5; // TBD: actual value
   // fork_version is the current fork used by the node uint32 fork_version    = 6;
   // fork_version is the current ssv-node version string node_version    = 7;

-  // TODO: add cloud provider / region / ...
 }

 ```